 Add the bell pepper, nutritional yeast, and tomato paste, and cook for 2 more minutes, stirring frequently.
 Finally, add the tomatoes and stir well, scraping around the bottom of the pan.
 Cook for 3-4 minutes or until the tomatoes are starting to soften.
 Turn off the heat.

 Cut the pressed tofu into small cubes.
 Lightly spray or grease the bottom of your slow cooker.
 Add the coconut milk, white wine vinegar, and coconut sugar to the slow cooker, and stir to combine.
 Use a spatula to add all of the mixture from the skillet.
+Add the tofu and stir gently.

 Cook on low for 4 to 6 hours, or on high for 2 to 3 hours.
 Alternately, cook under pressure in your Instant Pot for 10 to 15 minutes; or on the stovetop for about 30 minutes at a simmer, stirring occasionally.